gicentre/scrc/docs/flow/allScotland.md

 ### 2.2 Flows over grid maps

-Here we attempt to show conventional flow lines where thickness encodes magnitude of flow for the four different work categories.
+Here we attempt to show conventional flow lines where thickness encodes magnitude of flow for the total flows and the four different work categories.
 Main problems are co-linear flows (because of grid layout) and failure to show within flow magnitude.
 But they do have the advantage of a relatively intuitive representation.

+<div class="wide" id="laGridFlowMap0"></div>

 <div class="wide" id="laGridFlowMap1"></div>